 The Northwest’s Favorite Recreational Playground

 MT.
 RAINIER, WA – An increased interest in Mt.
-Rainier’s recreational offerings as well as renewed appreciation of this national treasure is making 2016 the year to visit this iconic mountain.
+Rainier’s recreational offerings, as well as a renewed appreciation of this national treasure, is making 2021 a popular year to visit this iconic mountain.

 Visitors to the region can create many different vacation experiences combining leisurely sightseeing with hiking or more extreme adventures such as intense guided climbs to Mt.
 Rainier’s 14,410-foot summit and multi-day treks on its Wonderland Trail.
 Some of the finest cross-country and downhill skiing in the Pacific Northwest, snowboarding, snowshoeing and sledding draw people to snow-covered slopes from November through April.
 Snow enthusiasts can play even longer at Crystal Mountain Resort thanks to the Mt.
-Rainier Gondola, installed in 2011.
+Rainier Gondola.

 Overnight guests can choose from a range of lodging and dining options including the Mount Rainier National Parks two historic inns, one at Paradise and the other at Longmire.
 Mountain vacation homes, cozy cabins, inns, lodges, and rejuvenating spas can be found in surrounding mountain communities including Ashford, Carbonado, Crystal Mountain, Enumclaw and Greenwater.